-Saw K--- (male, 17), Pa'an District (July 2009)21
+Saw K--- (male, 17), Pa'an District (July 2009)22

 Saw K---, aged 17 was seized by DKBA soldiers along with his friend Saw P---, aged 19, and ten other people while working on a farm near their village in Pa'an District.
 The teenagers were forcibly recruited into the DKBA and taken to a military training camp in Shwe Gko Gkoh, southeastern Pa'an District.
 On July 20th 2009, just one month after they were initially seized, the boys deserted.
-KHRG interviewed them on July 23rd.
+KHRG conducted a joint interview with them on July 23rd.
 This interview is reproduced below: